The Long Road Home 2 - Only 5,000 Kilometres to go!

 The Big Tree near Orroro - this river gum is over 500 years old and about 10.8 m around.

 Typical landscape heading north.
-It does rain sometimes but it is so flat that then it usually floods.
+It does rain sometimes but being so flat it means that it thenalmost immediately floods.This is a flood marker

 Battle Scarred Survivor

 Broken Hill, the Silver City, was Australia’s richest mining area for almost a hundred years and the Company that owned it, BHP, was the biggest in Australia.
 It’s been a bit down on it’s luck in recent years, but the signs of past glory are there – grand buildings, lots of pubs – 60 in 1906, long main street with wide verandahs, as was the pattern throughout outback Australia.
 There are lots of stories here too, about the 400 women who took to strike breakers with mops and brooms and how the miners slowly won better conditions through the creation of unions.
-The cemetery, which is absolutely enormous, tells the story of how it was in the early days and is typical of mining towns everywhere -early death through accident and lung disease, women dying in childbirth, also young children of epidemics that swept through.
+The cemetery, which is absolutely enormous, tells the story of how it was in the early days and is typical of mining towns everywhere -early death through accident and lung disease, women dying in childbirth, young children dying of epidemics that swept through.
 Every gravestone tells a story.

 I would say that there are more dead people in Broken Hill than live ones